Transia-RnD/XRPLSwift/README.md

 // sign the transaction with the autofill method
-// (this will auto-populate the fee, sequence, and last_ledger_sequence) let myTxPaymentSigned: rTransaction = safeSignAndAutofillTransaction(tx: myTxPayment, wallet: testWallet, client: client) print(myTxPaymentSigned)
+// (this will auto-populate the fee, sequence, and last_ledger_sequence) let myTxPaymentSigned: Transaction = safeSignAndAutofillTransaction(tx: myTxPayment, wallet: testWallet, client: client) print(myTxPaymentSigned)
 // Payment(
 //     account='rMPUKmzmDWEX1tQhzQ8oGFNfAEhnWNFwz',